WHAT IS MARITAL PROPERTY AS OPPOSED TO NON-MARITAL PROPERTY?

 Marital property is typically all property that is acquired by a couple after their marriage.
 Upon filing for a divorce, each spouse will have an ownership interest in this property.
 The court will determine how much of the property each spouse owns during the divorce.
 Once the court issues a final order for divorce with property divisions, the overall property interest the parties had when the divorce was filed is extinguished.

-Upon filing for divorce, the marital property belongs to each party and cannot be sold, destroyed, or disposed without consent from each spouse.
-Parties are also prohibited from doing debt-collection activities, such as attaching a lien to a home.
-Since both spouses have an interest in the marital property, any creditors looking to collect property for a debt obligation that is created after the divorce filing must wait until the court resolves the property division to act.
+Upon filing for divorce, the marital property belongs to each party and cannot be sold, destroyed, or disposed of without consent from each spouse.
+Parties are also prohibited from engaging in debt collection activities, such as attaching a lien to a home.
+Since both spouses have an interest in the marital property, any creditors seeking to collect on a debt obligation incurred after the divorce filing must wait until the court resolves the property division before acting.

 What is Non-Marital Property?

 Non-marital property is property that was purchased before the marriage by either party or was given to one spouse as a gift or inheritance after the marriage.
 Any income from the non-marital property is also treated as non-marital property.
-For example, if a spouse owned a rental property prior to the marriage and earns income from that property, that rental income will be considered non-marital property as well the rental property itself.
+For example, if a spouse owned a rental property before the marriage and earns income from that property, that rental income will be considered non-marital property, as well as the rental property itself.

-In Kansas, and some other states, the spouse who does not own the non-marital property will gain an interest in the property upon a petition for divorce being filed.
-Even though it may seem like non-marital property belongs to one specific party, it is still protected from any encumbrances, like a lien, that are initiated after a petition for divorce is filed.
-Due to the fact that both parties have an interest in the non-marital property, it is vulnerable to equitable distribution.
+In Kansas and some other states, the spouse who does not own the non-marital property will acquire an interest in the property upon a divorce petition being filed.
+Even though it may seem that non-marital property belongs to a specific party, it is still protected from any encumbrances, such as liens, imposed after a divorce petition is filed.
+Because both parties have an interest in the non-marital property, it is subject to equitable distribution.

 How is Property Divided during a divorce?

-In states, like Kansas, that follow equitable distribution property division, the distinction between marital and non-marital property is not as important as in states that follow community property division.
+In states like Kansas that follow equitable distribution, the distinction between marital and non-marital property is less important than in states that follow community property division.
 This means that all property, not just marital property, is available for division in a divorce.
-However, the court will likely not ignore the marital/non-marital distinction entirely when determining how to fairly divide property.
-It is one of several factors that a court will consider when determining how to divide property.
+However, the court will likely not ignore the marital/non-marital distinction entirely when determining how to divide property fairly.
+It is one of several factors a court will consider when dividing property.
 In Kansas, K.S.A. § 23-2802 outlines some of the factors the court should consider when dividing property.
 These factors include: (1) the age of the parties; (2) the length of the marriage; (3) the property owned; (4) the present and future earning capacities of each spouse; (5) whether the property is marital or non-marital; (6) the family obligations each party has; (7) any maintenance (alimony) obligations; (8) if either spouse has squandered any assets; and (9) the taxes involved with dividing property.
-The court is not limited to only these factors – the court may also consider any other facts to determine a just and reasonable division of the property.
+The court is not limited to these factors – it may also consider any other facts to determine a just and reasonable division of the property.

 How do I keep Non-Marital Property during a divorce?

-In divorce proceedings, it is important to remember that courts have the ability to order non-marital property to be transferred or sold.
-This means that property owned exclusively by one spouse prior to the marriage could be given to the other spouse by court order in a divorce.
+In divorce proceedings, it is essential to remember that courts can order non-marital property to be transferred or sold.
+This means that property owned exclusively by one spouse before the marriage could be given to the other spouse by court order in a divorce.
 However, courts tend to acknowledge the inherent tension in this notion and will strive to reach an agreeable result for both parties.
-Generally, this agreement will require a trade-off of some kind.
-The court’s goal is to reach an equitable distribution, so the particular property being given to a certain spouse is less important to the court than the monetary value of that particular property.
+Generally, this agreement will require some trade-off.
+The court’s goal is to reach an equitable distribution, so the particular property being given to a certain spouse is less critical to the court than the monetary value of that specific property.

-For example, if Spouse 1 was given a gift of jewelry prior to the marriage, it would be considered non-marital property.
+For example, if Spouse 1 were given a gift of jewelry before the marriage, it would be considered non-marital property.
 If Spouse 1 owed a debt, a debt collector would be free to have the jewelry levied by the local sheriff to satisfy the debt.
 However, if Spouse 1 files for divorce, Spouse 2 immediately gains an interest in the jewelry.
-Now, it will be determined by the court which interest will be terminated when the divorce is finalized.
-Therefore, since the property belongs to both spouses until a decree is granted by the court, a debt collector cannot ignore Spouse 2’s interest and ask a sheriff to levy the property.
+Now, the court will determine which interest will be terminated when the divorce is finalized.
+Therefore, since the property belongs to both spouses until the court grants a decree, a debt collector cannot ignore Spouse 2’s interest and ask a sheriff to levy the property.